 During these events, your focus is to connect with the people and find a prospect.
 Ask them if they know about coaching or if they are interested to know more.
 Educate them about coaching, might as well invite them for a free session with you.
 There goes your first client.

 How to Grow Your Online Coaching Business

-When you have established your online coaching business, your next goal is to scale them.
+When you have established your online business, your next goal is to scale them.
 There are different ways on how to do this.
 But while doing so, you always have to keep in mind your ideal clients.
 Listen to your gut and consider what would be the best fit for them.
-These are the scalable offerings that you can apply to your coaching business.
+These are the scalable offerings that you can apply to your online business.

 Group coaching takes a similar energy output while coaching more people at one time.
 It does, however, significantly affect your bottom line.
 It also helps coaches who are talking about the same topics over and over again.

 It is not only favorable to the coach but for the clients too.
 The participants in group coaching can help create deeper connections between them and could lead to opening a community.

 Instead of going on a one-on-one retreat, why not invite like-minded people to a mastermind retreat.
 Your clients will think of it as a vacation with a purpose.
 It will be time for your coaching clients to unplug and reconnect with their business vision.
 Here they can be focused on creating a plan and taking action to improve their lives and business.

 Building a membership community is more of a hands-off approach to coaching but still helps people unlock their potential as a moderator.
 It can open the doors for more business potential like exclusive memberships or high-value memberships that give members access to group coaching.
 A membership community, however, is long-term, and you should be prepared for a long haul.
 Having team members to delegate the tasks can help so that all of them will not be on your shoulder.